About the course

 Research proposal and personal statement:

-Proposal of up to 1,000 words and statement of up to 500 words
+Proposal up to a maximum of 1,000 words and statement up to a maximum of 500 words

 Your research proposal and personal statement should be submitted as a single, combined document with clear sub-headings.